SaurabhMulay999/salesforce-interview-questions/Readme.md

   role2. that is owner based sharing rules and at same time we can provide the level of access to the records. we can do it for multiple records. but if u want to go by record by record and if the object's owd is private then above the record u will get option of manual share.
 So Individually u can add sharing. the third way is to implement using apex.
 And another option is to use Teams where u can do account bases sharing, for diff diff customer diff rules likewise.
-  Role Hierarch,(Grant access using hierarchy) if the option grant access is true then data will be shared in hierarchy. (your boss can see your records). sharing records using Apex:
+  Role Hierarch,(Grant access using hierarchy:option available in OWD settings) if the option grant access is true then data will be shared in hierarchy. (your boss can see your records). sharing records using Apex:
   <a href="https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_bulk_sharing_creating_with_apex.htm">Sharing using apex</a>